rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 add-one = { path = "../add-one" }
 ```

-Crates in a workspace don’t have to depend on each other, so we still need to
+Cargo doesn’t assume that crates in a workspace will depend on each other, so
-be explicit about the dependency relationships between the crates in a
+we need to be explicit about the dependency relationships between the crates.
-workspace.

 Next, let’s use the `add_one` function from the `add-one` crate in the `adder`
 crate.
 Open the *adder/src/main.rs* file and add an `extern crate` line at